 Some people get fixated on one part of their body, worrying too much about pimples, or the shape of their breasts, nose or penis.

 The signs and symptoms of body dysmorphic disorder can involve repetitive behaviours such as skin picking, constantly looking in the mirror or going to a lot of effort to conceal perceived flaws.
 A person with BDD might find themselves avoiding social situations as much as possible.

 When does BDD need treatment?

 BDD needs treatment if it affects your day to day life.
 People who think they’re ugly often withdraw from daily life.
 They spend less time with their friends; lose concentration on their work and studies, and use up all their time and energy obsessing about the way they look.
 It can make you very depressed, and takes away your personal freedom and enjoyment of life.

 What help is available?

 If you think you’re suffering from BDD then you should go and see your GP.
-You might be worried they won’t understand or think that you’re vain, but GP’s know a lot about mental health and are difficult to surprise.
-They’ll give you treatment such as cognitive behavioural therapy (CBT), medication or maybe even specialist support.
+You might be worried they won’t understand or think that you’re vain, but GPs know a lot about mental health and are difficult to surprise.
+They’ll help you access treatment such as cognitive behavioural therapy (CBT), medication or maybe even specialist support.